Steve Bannon Says Joe Biden Is ‘Totally Compromised’ By China

 “I think Joe Biden is totally compromised by China.
 I think people understand it,” he said.
 “I think the Ukraine situation’s the same thing.”

-Hunter resigned from the board of BHR earlier this month in the wake of focus on his previous position on the board of Ukraine energy company, Burisma, while Biden was vice president.
+Hunter Biden resigned from the board of BHR earlier this month in the wake of focus on his previous position on the board of Ukraine energy company, Burisma, while his father was vice president.
 In addition to resigning from BHR, Hunter pledged to not work in foreign companies if his father is elected president.
-The moves came as Donald Trump and his allies accused Hunter and his father of being involved in corruption in Ukraine.
+The moves came as Donald Trump and his allies accused the Bidens of being involved in corruption in Ukraine.

 Regardless, Bannon believes that the assistance Hunter received from Biden is tantamount of misconduct.